 (This post contains affiliate links.
 I may make a commission from sales but your price remains the same.)

 How to Make a “Not Your Mama’s Root Beer Float”

 So how does one make a truly extraordinary root beer float?
 A float so delicious and unique that you have never tasted anything quite like it?
-A gourmet root beer float laced with a hint cinnamon, rich dark chocolate and a ‘bite’ of sea salt…
+Well, You use a gourmet root beer and lace your glass with rich dark chocolate and a ‘bite’ of sea salt…

 The Ice Cream: Think Outside the Carton!

 I freely admit I am an ice cream snob.
 I am a big fan of creamy, rich, full fat ice cream.
-I love homemade and have an easy no cook vanilla ice cream or vanilla bean with chocolate covered almonds, mini peanut butter cups, or chocolate chips that I think you will love!
+I love homemade and have a Salted Caramel Pecan No Churn Ice Cream or vanilla bean with chocolate covered almonds, mini peanut butter cups, or chocolate chips that I think you will love!
 Of course you can use your favorite store bought as well.
-May I suggest getting creative with flavor combinations?
-How about Haagan-dazs Butter Pecan, Caramel Cone, or Cookies and Cream!
-Or Ben and Jerry’s Cherry Garcia, Peanut Buttah, Cake My Day or Salted Caramel Brownie.
-As I said, these aren’t your mama’s root beer floats!

 Bump Up The Presentation: